qgtcollab/qgtcollab.github.io/theory.md

 ![image](/highlights/images/PiFF.png)

 The relation between the pion's quark distribution function, q(x), its light-front wave function, and the elastic charge form factor, F(𝑄2), is explored.
 The square of the leading-twist pion wave function at a special probe scale, ζH, is determined using models and Poincaré covariance from realistic results for q(x).
 This wave function is then used to compute form factors with the result that the Drell-Yan-West and quark counting relationships are not satisfied.
 A new relationship between q(x) and F(𝑄2) is proposed.

+The figure here shows that future experiments at JLab will be able to distinguish these two models.

 # Gravitational form factors from near threshold heavy quarkonium photo-production